skywind3000/asynctasks.vim/README.md

 cwd=<root>
 ```

-In this case, you don't have to pass any argument to `my-build-task.sh`, because the shell script can use environment variable `$VIM_FILENAME` to access current file name.
+In this case, you don't have to pass any argument to `my-build-task.sh`, because the shell script can read environment variable `$VIM_FILENAME` to access current file name.
 By utilizing system environment variables with external script file, you can describe many complex tasks in your project.
 And of course, much more powerful than defining some keymaps for `!` command in your `vimrc`.

 There is a `:AsyncTaskMacro` command for you to display macro help: